malxau/yori/README.md

 ## Build

 Compiling currently requires Visual C++, version 2 or newer.
 To compile, run NMAKE.
 Once compiled, YMAKE.EXE allows for more efficient subsequent compilation, using all cores in the machine.
+For build options, run "NMAKE buildhelp".

 ## License